Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 The [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) provides all the information needed to get Prometheus setup and ready to integrate with Tessera.
 The [Prometheus First Steps](https://prometheus.io/docs/introduction/first_steps/) is a good starting point.
 A summary of the steps to store Tessera metrics in a Prometheus DB are as follows:

 1. Install Prometheus
 1. Create a `prometheus.yml` configuration file to provide Prometheus with the necessary information to pull metrics from Tessera.
-A simple Prometheus config for use with the [7nodes example network](../../../../Getting Started/Quorum-Examples) is:
+A simple Prometheus configuration for use with the [7nodes example network](../../../../Getting Started/Quorum-Examples) is:

     ```yaml
     global: